CS571-F23/hw5/README.md

 ### 4. Display Additional Details

-Upon clicking the "about me" button, additional details should be shown for the buddy using a [Modal](https://react-bootstrap.netlify.app/docs/components/modal).
-This should include...
+Upon clicking the "show more" button, additional details should be shown for the buddy including...

- - name
  - gender
  - breed
  - age\*
  - a description *if they have one* (not all buddies have a description!)
- - all of the pictures in a [Carousel](https://react-bootstrap.netlify.app/docs/components/carousel) (note that some buddies only have 1 picture!)
- - an "exit" button

 \* The age is given in months and should be pretty-printed such that...
    - if the age is 4, "4 month(s) old" should be displayed.
    - if the age is 31, "2 year(s) and 7 month(s) old" should be displayed.
    - if the age is 48, "4 year(s) old" should be displayed.

-**Important:** The user must be able to exit the modal by either using the "exit" button **or** pressing the `esc` key on their keyboard.
+**Important:** The "show more" button should become a "show less" button.
+When "show less" is clicked, the card should go back to showing just the cat's name, picture, "show more" button, and "save" button.

 **Note:** To keep the assignment short, we won't do anything with the `spayed`, `neutered`, or `declawed` data.
 If you would like to display these you may, but it is not required.